bananabot1/CPTS-notes/README.md

 ## File Structure

 Each file covers a specific technique or topic and includes an overview section explaining the theory behind the commands shown.
-They are meant to be used as cheatsheets, not exactly study material.
+They are mostly meant to be used as cheatsheets rather than study material.

 ## Disclaimer
 These notes are intended for use in authorized enviroments, CTF practice, and personal study.
 Do not use them against systems you do not have explicit permission to test.